vitalii-andriiovskyi/ngx-owl-carousel-o/README.md

         @import '~ngx-owl-carousel-o/lib/styles/scss/owl.theme.default';
         ```
 3. Import `RoutingModule` and `Routes` into `AppModule` unless they are imported.
+4. Import `BrowserAnimationsModule` into `AppModule`  unless it is imported.
-4. Import `CarouselModule` into module which declares component intended to have carousel.
+5. Import `CarouselModule` into a module which declares component intended to have a carousel.
     ```typescript
     import { CarouselModule } from 'ngx-owl-carousel-o';
     @NgModule({